- To apply an understanding of tint to recreate a traditional design style

-There are many versions of the design, but they all feature the key elements of the original story: the bridge, the garden fence, the central pair of birds, the particular When drawing, this would be adding small extra marks to improve it…. of the pavilions and surrounding trees.
+There are many versions of the design, but they all feature the key elements of the original story: the bridge, the garden fence, the central pair of birds, the particular details of the pavilions and surrounding trees.

-Take a look at another plate – can children spot these Parts of the face, such as eyes, nose and mouth. now?
+Take a look at another plate – can children spot these features now?

 Lastly, discuss the use of just the one colour.
-Ask the children if they can explain how the When a colour or tone is not light.
-Colour may have black added to it to make it darker…. and When a colour or tone is not dark.
-Colour may have white added to it to make it lighter…. was created if only one colour was used.
+Ask the children if they can explain how the dark and light was created if only one colour was used.

 - How can we create tints of blue?

-The children are going to create their own A blue and white pattern seen on crockery, that tells a story…. designed plates, retelling the Christian festival celebrating the birth of Jesus held on 25th December…. story.
+The children are going to create their own willow pattern designed plates, retelling the Christmas story.